Select your local site for products and services by region

 So, certainly, inflation continuing to head towards their target there as well.
 So maybe you get a stepped-up increase in the pace of 25s there.
 But, again, two major central banks, the Fed, ECB easing.
 Comments over the last couple of weeks from the Bank of England, as well as the BOJ, have all been on the dovish side.
 So you put four major central banks together, they're all going in one direction, easing.
 That's a very powerful tailwind here going forward.

 You start to now factor in the potential for something coming out of China here.
-So, now, you've got the second largest economy in the world that's potentially now trying to, basically, at least put a floor under growth.
+So, now, you've got the second-largest economy in the world that's potentially now trying to, basically, at least put a floor under growth.
 And I think, again, not to really look at the details here.
 But it's simply, we're putting a floor under growth so that downside risk, that tail risk, if you will, the left side tail risk, is getting chopped off here.
 And just by chopping off that downside tail risk, the market has to reprice itself at least back up a little bit just to say, the risks have shifted.

 So you've got all these major central banks now in easing mode.
 You've got the Chinese potentially stimulating.
 Let's take a few other things to think about here.
 You've got the Saudis basically talking about trying to reclaim market share.
 And in the past, when they've said, reclaim market share, that means they're trying to push oil prices down so that, that break even level, it gets to a point where a lot of these marginal producers can no longer pump at a profitable level.